-A family could easily cloth diaper full time for just over $100!
+A family could easily use cloth diapers full time for just over $100!
 How long can you diaper a baby with $100 worth of disposables?
-Less than 3 months for a newborn using store brand diapers.
+Less than 3 months for a newborn using store-brand diapers.
 About a month and a half for a newborn using premium diapers!
-Crazy, isn't it?!
-Not only are Sunbaby Diapers inexpensive, they're super cute!
+Crazy, isn’t it?!
+Not only are Sunbaby Diapers inexpensive, but they’re also super cute!
 Here are just some of the colors and prints that you could choose from:

 Photos courtesy of sunbabydiapers.com

 Now you may be wondering about the quality of such an inexpensive diaper.
 I have tried several inexpensive diapers that still cost more than Sunbaby Diapers and I can honestly say that Sunbaby is superior to the others.
 They are a typical, no-frills one-size pocket diaper, but where they differ is in the quality of the lining and the microfiber insert.